opendocsg/slw-judgments-backfill/2015_SGCA_25/report.md

 **The decision below**

 15     The Judge convicted the Appellant and sentenced him to death.
-The grounds for the Judge’s decision are reported a s _Public Prosecutor v Devendran A/L Supramaniam_ [2014] SGHC 140 (“the GD”).
+The grounds for the Judge’s decision are reported a s _Public Prosecutor v Devendran A/L Supramaniam_ <span class="citation">[2014] SGHC 140</span> (“the GD”).
 His reasons can be stated in brief as follows:

  (a) The actus reus of the offence was made out (the GD at [26]).